Print this role profile

 An important responsibility of a telecommunications engineer is keeping records of the equipment and facilities the company is using.

-A telecommunication engineer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A telecommunications engineer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the telecommunications engineer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 SFIA skills level descriptor

 Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.

 Actively maintains recognised expert level knowledge in one or more identifiable specialisms.
 Provides definitive and expert advice in their specialist area(s).
 Oversees the provision of specialist advice by others, consolidates expertise from multiple sources, including third party experts, to provide coherent advice to further organisational objectives.
 Supports and promotes the development and sharing of specialist knowledge within the organisation.

 Emerging technology monitoring